SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 ### Use of parameters in a function

 As we just mentioned, the parameters **can be zero or as many as needed**.
 When they are declared, commas are used to separate them from each other.
 The parameters can be of any type (number, string, etc.).
-Follows an example which demonstrates how exactly the parameters are being used in a body of a function.
+The following is an example which demonstrates how exactly the parameters are being used in a body of a function.

 This is an example of **definition** of a function which uses a **set of parameters**: